-Tracking and managing the changes to the attributes that define an identity in an organization’s network is a critical function of identity management.
-Such changes can generally only be made by a select few individuals in the organization, such as network administrators, application owners, or human resources personnel.
+Tracking and managing the changes to the attributes that define an identity in an organisation’s network is a critical function of identity management.
+Such changes can generally only be made by a select few individuals in the organisation, such as network administrators, application owners or human resources personnel.

-Just because a network entity is authorized to be on the enterprise network does not mean it can automatically access every application or data set within the network.
-User access to specific resources is granted based on the identity’s attributes, such as what role it has, its level in the organization, or which groups it belongs to.
+Just because a network entity is authorised to be on the enterprise network does not mean it can automatically access every application or data set within the network.
+User access to specific resources is granted based on the identity’s attributes, such as what role it has, its level in the organisation or to which groups it belongs.

 What are the main concepts of identity management?

-Identity management involves three main concepts: identification, authorization, and authentication.
+Identity management involves three main concepts: identification, authorisation and authentication.